g00glen00b/dimitri.codes/content/posts/2014-06-28-javascript-coercion/index.md

 date: "2014-06-28"
 categories: ["JavaScript", "Tutorials"]
 tags: ["JavaScript", "coercion"]
+excerpt: "JavaScript type coercion is the magic when a variable is casted to another type to execute.
+It can be a real pain if you don't know what's happening."
 ---

 JavaScript... some people love it, other people hate it.
 One of the many good/bad discussions in JavaScript are about its weak and dynamic typing.
 Because of that, type coercion exists.
 Type coercion you ask?
 Well, type coercion is a feature in JavaScript that automatically "casts" one of the operands to another type, for example: